abhiverse01/simplistics/README.md

    A GUI version of the popular Hangman game built using the Tkinter library.
 Players guess letters to complete a word before running out of attempts.

 6. **Tkinter-based Text Editor**
-   A simple text editor with basic functionality like opening, editing, and saving text files, implemented using Tkinter.
+   A simple text editor with basic functionality like opening, editing, and saving text files, is implemented using Tkinter.
 It mimics the functionality of a basic notepad.

 7. **Password Generator**
    A random password generator that creates strong, unique passwords based on user-defined length and character sets, ensuring enhanced security.